-On arrival at university on your first induction day on Thursday 4th September, you will be provided with a timetable of taught sessions and meet your peers and tutors.
-Your university timetable will include taught subject input sessions days from 9am - 4/5pm.
+On arrival at university on your first induction day on Monday 1st September, you will be provided with a timetable of taught sessions and meet your peers and tutors.
+All your modules timetabled are compulsory and are built into the timetable.
+Your university days will include taught subject input sessions days from 9am - 4/5pm.
 You will cover an introduction to the course on the first induction day and have a lecture on teaching and learning theories.
 This day is a compulsory part of the course and is essential for you to learn about expectations for the year ahead.

-Please remember that you need to commit to 100% attendance across the course and that the course will require you to undertake a large amount of independent study outside these times (evenings, weekends and school holidays).
+Please remember that you need to commit to 100% attendance across the course and that the course will require you to undertake a large amount of independent study outside these times (evenings, weekends, and school holidays).
 You will be provided with an ID card, once you have completed enrolment, on your induction day.
 This card will be used for you to swipe into taught sessions and will record your attendance; it will also allow you to gain access to the university library.
 It is your responsibility to remember to bring your card to university and to record your attendance.